 Payload is the key component of ADC to exert cytotoxic effects, which has to meet the following principal requirements: (1) highly cytotoxic, usually with the IC50 value at low nanomolar or picomolar level, (2) well-defined target and action mechanism, (3) (potential) chemical attachment site, (4) well solubility, (5) high stability during circulation, uptake, and release to the target.

 There are two main groups of cytotoxic drugs (payload) employed in the ADC field.
-The first class contains microtubule inhibitors that disrupt microtubule assembly and affect mitosis, such as Auristatin (MMAE, MMA)、maytansinoid derivatives (DM2, DM4), Tubulysins.
+The first class contains microtubule inhibitors that disrupt microtubule assembly and affect mitosis, such as Auristatin (MMAE, MMAF)、maytansinoid derivatives (DM2, DM4), Tubulysins.
 The second class consists of DNA-damaging drugs, such as PDB、Duocarmycins, Camptothecin.

 Table 1.
 ADC Payload classification